nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `TAGNAME` is alphanumeric and can contain whitespaces.
 * Tags are unique in WedLinker, there would not be any duplicated Tags.
-* Contacts can share Tags.
+* Multiple contacts can share the same tag.

 Examples:
-* To create a tag named `Florist`, type:
+* To create a tag named `Florist`, enter the command:
     * `create-tag t/Florist`

 ### Assign tag to contact : `tag`

 Use the tag command when you want to assign a `tag` to a specific contact in WedLinker.

-Format: `tag INDEX t/TAGNAME [f/]`
+Format: `tag PERSON_NUMBER t/TAGNAME [f/]`

-To assign a tag to a contact, type `tag` followed by the contact's position number in the contact list
+To assign a tag to a contact, type `tag` followed by the person's position number in the contact list

-* Tag a specified contact based on the `INDEX` with a `Tag`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​.
+* The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​.
 * The `Tag` must exists in WedLinker before it can be assigned.
-* If the `Tag` does not exist, you can use `f/` to force the creation and assignment of the `Tag`.
+* If the `Tag` does not exist, you can use the label `f/` to force the creation and assignment of the `Tag`.

+Examples:
+* To assign the tag named `Florist` to the first person in the list, enter the command:
+    * `tag 1 t/Florist`
+* To assign a new tag named `Musician` (that doesn't currently exist) to the second person in the list, enter the command:
+    * `tag 2 t/Musician f/`

 ### Unassign tag to contacts : `untag`

-Untags a `Tag` from a specified person in WedLinker
+Use the untag command when you want to remove a `Tag` from a specific contact in WedLinker

-Format: `untag INDEX t/TAGNAME`
+Format: `untag PERSON_NUMBER t/TAGNAME`

-* Untag a specified contact based on their `INDEX` with a `Tag`.
-* The index refers to the index number shown in the displayed person list.
+To remove a tag from a contact, type `untag` followed by the person's position number in the contact list

-* The index **must be a positive integer** 1, 2, 3, …​.
+* The `PERSON_NUMBER` **must be a positive integer** 1, 2, 3, …​.

+Examples:
+* To remove the tag named `Florist` from the first person in the list, enter the command:
+    * `untag 1 t/Florist`

 ### Deleting a tag : `delete-tag`

-Deletes a `Tag` from WedLinker.
+Use the delete-tag command to delete a tag you no longer have a use for.

 Format: `delete-tag t/TAGNAME [f/]`

-* Deletes a `Tag` from WedLinker.
+To delete a tag from WedLinker, type `delete-tag` followed by the name of the tag

 * The `Tag` must exists in WedLinker.
 * The `Tag` cannot be assigned to any contacts.
-* If the `Tag` is in used, you can use `f/` to force the deletion of the `Tag` and unassign this tag from all contacts.
+* If the `Tag` is currently being used, you can use `f/` to force its deletion and remove the tag from all contacts.

+Examples:
+* To delete the tag named `Florist` from WedLinker, enter the command:
+    * `delete-tag t/Florist`

 ## Wedding Features